Pattern formation in a coupled driven diffusive system: Field-based Lattice Model

 where the product is over all nearest neighbors $\mathbf{s}''$ of $\mathbf{s}'$, excluding the original site $\mathbf{s}$.
-Note that the product contains three factors for NN hops, and four in the case of hopping to a NNN.
-If instead species $B$ is chosen, the same rules apply, simply exchanging $A$ and $B$ in all expressions.
-The expression for $\Delta\rho_{A,B}(\mathbf{s})$ models $A$-$B$ repulsion through an estimate of the probability that the nearest neighbors of the target site are free of $B$'s \footnote{The form of Eq.~\eqref{eq:amount_moved} and these suppression factors are motivated in part by the remarkably good agreement between a conjectured formula for the current density and the observed one in DWRLG: Eq.
+Note that this product contains three factors for NN hops, and four in the case of hopping to a NNN.
+The factor $\slashed{\rho}_B$ models $A$-$B$ repulsion through an estimate of the probability that the nearest neighbors of the target site are free of $B$'s \footnote{The form of Eq.~\eqref{eq:amount_moved} and these suppression factors are motivated in part by the remarkably good agreement between a conjectured formula for the current density and the observed one in DWRLG: Eq.
 (8) and Fig. 5 in \cite{DWRLG1}.}.
+If instead of $A$, species $B$ is chosen, the same rules apply, simply exchanging $A$ and $B$ in all expressions. \end{enumerate}